-The Game of Squash was invented in Harrow school, the UK in the 1830s.
-It was discovered by the pupils there that a punctured racketball “squashed” on impact with the wall.
-All the sports have their alluring histories, but Squash has to be toward the best when it comes to sports with unique beginnings.
+The Game of Squash was invented in Harrow school, UK in the 1830s.
+It was discovered by the pupils there, that a punctured racketball “squashed” on impact with the wall.
+All the sports have their alluring histories, but Squash has to be towards the best when it comes to sports with unique beginnings.

 Squash appeared in a tremendous variety of guises in countries around the world.
 Asia was one of the first places to get courts.
 Its fast-paced exhilarating nature made it recognized as the number one healthiest sport to take up today by Forbes Magazine.
 A talented bunch of players Saurav Ghosal, Joshna Chinappa, Ritwik Bhattacharya, Mahesh Mangaonkar, and Utkarsh Baheti have emerged to make India a formidable force in Squash at the international podium.

 The popularity of the game has grown tremendously and a huge number of people wish to play it for workout and competitive reasons.
 Squash is considered among the best sporting activities which can be played at any age and is easy to learn.
 It's an intense, high-speed game that not only can help on fitness aspects, but also tone up fast!

 The SRFI (Squash Rackets Federation of India) is the Indian governmental apex body for the squash sport.
 It conducts the National Squash Championship and promotes the overall prominence of the sport in the country.
 And it selects the squad for the squash Indian team along with the training facilities.

 The Fitness Benefits of Playing Squash: